UKCloud/documentation/articles/openshift/oshift-how-configure-portworx-volume-replication.md

 STORK (STorage Operator Runtime for Kubernetes) is an open source storage scheduler plugin that extends the default scheduler by exposing information regarding the capabilities and state of the underlying storage provider.
 Using a storage-aware scheduler improves scheduling decisions resulting in improved performance and reduced recovery times for persistent volumes.

-To configure your pods to use the STORK scheduler, you should add the following to your pod spec:
+The following entry should be added to a pod spec in order to use the STORK scheduler:

 ```
 schedulerName: stork